eukras/job-matcher-jc7845s6lk/README.md

 time python main.py --matcher=preemptive --dataset=generated  # <-- Still about 30s
 ```

-However, this approach could be much faster if we were to apply a threshold to the percentage matches we woudl accept.
+However, this approach would be much faster if we were to apply a threshold to the percentage matches we woudl accept.
 The great majority of matches are for only one skill, and for under a 60% match.
 If I change the preemptive strategy to ignore anything under 60%, which it will do more efficiently than the naive strategy, then we get to 8-9s.

-Putting an LRU cache on the percentage calculations slows it down, however.
+The set operations are sufficiently efficient that putting an LRU cache on the percentage calculations only slows it down.